Jakob-KB/Rowing-Pose-Detection-Analyser/README.md

 - **Switching to BlazePose (MediaPipe)** for better pose estimation.
 - **Adding a GUI** to simplify video uploads and analysis.
 - **More metrics** like handle speed and slide position tracking.

-## Contributing

-Contributions are welcome.
-Open an issue or submit a pull request to improve the model or add features.

-## License

-This project is open-source under the **MIT License**.